Ashley Graham Flaunts Baby Bump In Custom Figure-Hugging Iridescent Dress

 “That dress is beautiful!
 You have ‘the glow!'” another gushed.

-Several followers chimed in and asked Graham when her due date is, but she did not reply.
+Several followers chimed in and asked Graham about her due date, but she did not reply.
 In August, the model revealed that she and her husband, Justin Ervin, are expecting their first child together.
 Most likely, she waited until she was at least 13 weeks along to announce the happy news, which means she will probably welcome her child in late winter 2020, but so far, Graham has not confirmed her due date.

 View this post on Instagram